mikkel-ol/angular-playground/README.md

 This is a bare bone Angular setup with Angular Material.

-It can be used to quickly play around with components, stream or anything else.
+It can be used to quickly play around with components, streams or anything else.